Kotlin/KEEP/proposals/KEEP-0443-suspend-CoroutineContext-context-parameter.md

 >
 > Blocking IO operations have a different mechanism for cooperative cancellation when run from coroutines -
 > `kotlinx.coroutines.runInterruptible`

+### Other kotlinx.coroutines functions that could be made non-suspend

+Here are other examples of `suspend` functions that primarily need `coroutineContext` access (e.g., for cancellation checks, extracting context elements) rather than performing actual suspension in kotlinx.coroutines library:

+- `runInterruptible`
+- `ThreadLocal.isPresent`
+- `ThreadLocal.ensurePresent`
+- `currentCoroutineContext`

+All of these functions can be made non-suspend and converted into contextual functions.

 ## Technical details